ronnielutaro/ronnielutaro/README.md

 ### About Me

-Product Manager with 4+ years of product work and a software engineering background.
+Technical Product Manager with 4+ years of product work and a software engineering background.
 I translate user needs into Products they deeply love and care about.

 At StartHub, I’ve supported 10+ founders from idea to market by running customer discovery, translating insights into requirements and features, and closing the loop with post-launch iteration.
 I’m also building Rocketize, a side project where I run end-to-end product cycles.
 The project is aimed at building a suite of intelligent tools for Marketing Teams to streamline & improve the efficiency of their operations & campaigns, while reducing Waste & maximizing Return On Ad Spend.